 Furthermore, we plotted in yellow the fraction of those isogeny classes as above for which some odd $p$ of additive reduction does not divide $\deg \phi$ and some other does, with the same caveat for $p = 3$, so that \Cref{main-general} eliminates at least one odd additive prime.
 Even though in all of these small conductor cases the full Manin conjecture is known by Cremona's verification \cite{Cre19}, the figure shows the scope of the improvement supplied by \Cref{main-X1n,main-general}.

-{ } To show \Cref{main-X1n,main-general}, we resolve a part of the Manin conjecture: we establish an integrality property of $\omega_f$ that is necessary for this conjecture and seems indispensable for approaching the Manin constant at the additive reduction primes.
-Namely, we argue in \Cref{wf-integral} that \be \omega_f \qxq{lies in the $\bZ$-lattice} H^0(X_0(N), \Omega) \subset H^0(X_0(N)_\bQ, \Omega^1), \ee where $\Omega$ denotes the relative dualizing sheaf, and we then use the N\'{e}ron mapping property to deduce from this the desired $c_\phi \mid \deg \phi$.
-In contrast, Gabber's insight for $c_\phi \in \bZ$ was to use the N\'{e}ron property (in a different way) after first arguing that $\omega_f$ lies in the larger $\bZ$-lattice $H^0(X_0(N)^\infty, \Omega^1) \subset H^0(X_0(N)_\bQ, \Omega^1)$, where $X_0(N)^\infty \subset X_0(N)$ is the ($\bZ$-smooth) open complement of those $\bZ$-fibral irreducible components that do not meet the $\bZ$-point given by the cusp $\infty$.
-Thanks to the Atkin--Lehner involution, this weaker integrality property shows that